Wednesday, March 11, 2009

 I have been thinking about the following question for a while and finally decided to do something about it.
 The question is: "Which tea makes your process of thinking more effective?"

 In this study, I am going to drink a different kind of tea everyday for four days.
-The teas include green, black, white, and jasmine tea.
-To make it a fair run for each of these categories of tea I will maintain a healthy 9 hours of sleep, consume the same amount of tea, make the tea in it’s required temperature, and eat a healthy balanced breakfast every morning.
+The teas include green, black, and white tea.
+To make it a fair run for each of these teas, I will maintain a healthy 7-8 hours of sleep, consume the same amount of tea, make the tea in it’s required temperature, and eat a healthy balanced breakfast every morning.

 Since I’m a freshman attending college, this is a perfect set-up on experimenting which tea compliments our intellectualness the most.
 The factors I will follow in determining this are: